P217F/Allen_Eveland/README.md

 ## 💬 Fun Fact
 - I started coding when I was 12!
 - I like coding very much!
-- I like eat, sleep, watch film, play volleyball,...
+- I like eating, sleeping, watching film, playing volleyball,...

 ## ❤️ Let's Collaborate
 Open to freelance opportunities and exciting projects.
 Feel free to reach out!